Ayms/node-dom/README.md

 ## Purpose:

-Implementation of the W3C DOM for a web page as fast as possible.
+Fast javascript implementation of the W3C DOM.

-It is  a mix of W3C / WHATWG and specific adaptations for server side use in order to increase speed, following more what browsers are doing than W3C (ie not being really internally compliant but compliant externally at the end)
+It is  a mix of W3C / WHATWG specifications and specific performances optimizations for server side use fully compliant at the end with W3C standards.

 It does implement what is mostly used and returns an acceptable result for what is rarely used.